The Best Water Shoes of 2020

 In our testing, we immediately loved shoes that had lots of built-in warmth for extremely cold days.
 The fleece-lined NRS Paddle and the neoprene-lined Adidas Hydro_Lace pack on lots of insulation and have no drainage, so they limit water movement through the shoe to keep feet warm even in frigid water.

-Footwear provides much more value when they can work for a few activities, instead of being overly specialized.
+Shoes provide much more value when they can work for a few activities, instead of being overly specialized.
 While we like super-specialized shoes for the most demanding adventures, most of the time, we just want a shoe that will keep up regardless of what we decide to do.

 A significant reason we awarded the Astral TR1 Junction the top honors is due to its versatility.
 Through our testing, it became our go-to shoe for water sports as well as things like running and mountain biking, which speaks to its superb design and performance.
 The Astral Loyak, another high performing paddling shoe, also did well in this metric due to its comfort and super low weight, which made it easy to bring it along on trips.